FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Do-Free-Google-Colab-Like-Kaggle-SDXL-LoRA-Training.md

 # How To Do Free SDXL Google Colab Like Free Kaggle Account SDXL LoRA Training With Kohya SS GUI
 * You can use Kaggle to do SD 1.5 based models training as well
+* Enable full FP16 training to make it work with SDXL

 ## The Tutorial Video Link > https://youtu.be/JF2P7BIUpIU?feature=shared